jliagouris/UCDS/syllabus.md

 - **Final exam (30%)**:
   - Take-home exam over a 24-hour period with open-ended questions.
 - **Final project (25%)**:
-  - To be considered complete, project deliverables must be accompanied by a report (at most 15 pages).
+  - To be considered complete, project deliverables must be accompanied by a report (max 10 pages).

 ## Late Submission
 Assignments and final exam solutions will be submitted via Gradescope.